Steins;Gate: The Movie − Load Region of Déjà Vu: Plot

-As Rintaro disappears once again the next day, Kurisu breaks down in tears before grudgingly deciding to accept his wish and try to forget him.
+After Okabe disappears once again the next day, Kurisu breaks down in tears before grudgingly deciding to accept his wish and try to forget him.
 Later, on August 13, as the Future Gadget Lab gets word that it might have to close up, Kurisu is once again approached by Suzuha, who tells her that she is not being honest with her own feelings, eventually convincing Kurisu to go with her in her time machine.
-In order to keep Rintaro in the Steins Gate world line, he must be implanted with a powerful memory that helps distinguish it from other world lines.
-The two travel back to June 30, 2005, where Kurisu attempts to talk with the young Rintaro, only to result in him getting into a car accident instead, leaving her too afraid to attempt another trip to the past.
-Back in the present, Kurisu discovers Mayuri and the others also possess faint memories of Rintaro, which are soon awakened when she does an imitation of his persona, Kyouma Hououin.
-Encouraged by everyone's feelings, Kurisu returns to the past, this time succeeding in her mission by implanting the concept of Kyouma Hououin into Rintaro's mind and giving him his first kiss, which led him to take on his 'mad scientist' persona to protect Mayuri.
-With this, Kurisu manages to bring Rintaro back to the Steins Gate world line and the movie ends with Rintaro asking Kurisu if she will return his first kiss to him.
+In order to keep Okabe in the Steins Gate world line, he must be implanted with a powerful memory that helps distinguish it from other world lines.
+The two travel back to June 30, 2005, where Kurisu attempts to talk with the young Okabe, only to result in him being killed in a car accident instead, leaving her too afraid to attempt another trip to the past.
+Back in the present, Kurisu discovers Mayuri and the others also possess faint memories of Okabe, which are soon awakened when she does an imitation of his persona, Kyouma Hououin.
+Encouraged by everyone's feelings, Kurisu returns to the past, this time succeeding in her mission by implanting the concept of Kyouma Hououin into Okabe's mind and giving him his first kiss, which led him to take on his "mad scientist" persona to protect Mayuri.
+With this, Kurisu manages to bring Okabe back to the Steins Gate world line and the movie ends with Okabe asking Kurisu if she will return his first kiss to him.
 Smiling, Kurisu says "Never".